juho-p/rspwl/README.md

 wlroots must be at least 13.0, libclang is used for just the build step (generate Rust bindings for the libraries listed there)

-After everyting is installed, just run `cargo run` to compile and run.
+After everything is installed, just run `cargo run` to compile and run.
 By default, if you are running under X or Wayland already, wlroots opens a window that contains the compositor under your WM, which is preferred way to test this at the moment.